 There may be some cases where you need to alter your decision and hence the statement slightly.
 You can refine your arguments whenever there is a need to.
 Even it is also generally recommended to the college students to review their paper and make appropriate changes in it if required.

-Although it might require more efforts you to put, you will end up getting the best thesis statement for your paper.
+Although it might require more effort you to put, you will end up getting the best thesis statement for your paper.
 Consider if you are writing an argumentative essay.
 In this type of essay, there may be many cases where you want to shift your favour or sometimes even the decision.
 Which ultimately requires you to make slight changes in your statement as well?
 You are allowed to make such changes in the thesis statement by refining it as many time as it needed.

 A thesis statement is written to explain the fundamental concept of your paper.
 It is used to persuade the readers with your point of perspective about the subject matter.
 As it is the heart of any research paper, so it should be written with your due consideration.
 Don’t try to write in a hurry as according to most of the students, it the first most task to perform in their paper writing.
 But you should first collect every possible aspect that is required to write an effective thesis statement.